JesusdelCas99/Real-Time-Data-Engineering-Pipeline/README.md

 This project leverages a robust tech stack for seamless data handling that includes:

-- Apache Airflow: A platform for programmatically authoring, scheduling, and monitoring workflows.
+- **Apache Airflow**: A platform for programmatically authoring, scheduling, and monitoring workflows.
 - PostgreSQL: An open-source relational database management system known for its reliability and robustness.
 - Apache Kafka: A distributed streaming platform used for building real-time data pipelines and streaming applications.
 - Apache Spark: A fast and general-purpose cluster computing system for big data processing.